The JS Framework for

 rateLimit Boolean | Object false

-logger Boolean true
+logger Boolean false

 notFound Boolean true